-Volkswagen is arguably the car company most synonymous with Germany.
+Volkswagen is arguably the car company most associated with Germany.
 Audi, BMW, and Mercedes might also spring to mind.

-Most vehicles in these brands are known for precision engineering and elegant styling.
+Most vehicles in these brands are known for meticulous engineering and elegant styling.
 These things are typical of most European cars, of course (depending on your point of view).

-But Volkswagen cars aren’t just those with a VW emblem.
-Well, not technically.
+But Volkswagen automobiles aren’t just those with a VW symbol.
+Well, not literally.

-On this page, I will demonstrate how many brands the Volkswagen Group owns.
+On this page, I will illustrate how many brands the Volkswagen Group owns.

 Table of ContentsShow